visualvanguardmedia/multimedia-portfolio/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+**This project is proprietary software** - see the [LICENSE](LICENSE) file for complete terms.

-**Important**: The MIT license applies to the source code only.
-All multimedia content, including videos, images, and portfolio materials, remains the exclusive property of Visual Vanguard Media and respective clients.

-## 🤝 Contributing

-While this is a portfolio project, contributions for improvements are welcome:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request
+**All Rights Reserved**: This code, design, content, and business information is the exclusive property of Visual Vanguard Media.
+Unauthorized copying, distribution, or commercial use is strictly prohibited.

+**Portfolio Use Only**: This repository is available for portfolio demonstration and technical assessment purposes only.

+## 🚫 Usage Restrictions

+**This code may NOT be:**
+- Copied or redistributed
+- Used for commercial purposes
+- Modified or used as a template
+- Used to create competing services

+**For licensing inquiries**, contact Visual Vanguard Media directly.

 ## 📞 Contact